No, your dog shouldn't eat ice cream. Not even a little bit. Sorry.

-Secondly, many brands of ice cream contain ingredients that are toxic to cats.
-For example, chocolate flavored ice creams often contain the chemical theobromine, which is harmful to cats and can cause vomiting, diarrhea, or even seizures in severe cases.
+To worsen things, some ice creams have artificial sweeteners and chemicals like xylitol, which is very toxic for dogs.
+For example, chocolate-flavoured ice creams often have theobromine, which is harmful to dogs and can cause vomiting, diarrhoea, or even seizures in severe cases.

-As if that weren't enough, many cats are lactose intolerant, which means they're unable to digest dairy products properly.
-For these felines, eating ice-cream can cause digestive problems like bloating and diarrhea.
+On top of all this, many dogs are lactose intolerant, which means they can't digest dairy products properly.
+For these, eating ice cream can cause digestive problems.

-If your cat requires veterinary treatment due to eating onions (or any other unsafe food), pet insurance can help cover the cost of treatment.
+If your dog requires veterinary treatment due to eating ice cream (or any other unsafe food), dog insurance can help cover the cost of treatment.